How to Use Surplus Green Tomatoes From Your Greenhouse

 Do you grow your own tomatoes and have lots of green ones still on the plants at the end of the growing season?
 Then why not try your hand at making this green tomato chutney with them?

 You won't be disappointed.
 It's as good as any you can buy in the shops—if not better.
 It's certainly a lot cheaper than buying chutney at the store.
 And if you make it yourself, it'll be very satisfying to enjoy the fruits of your labours next summer when relaxing in your garden while having your homemade chutney with your ploughman's lunch.

-This recipe makes about 3 kgs (6 Ib.
-10 oz.); vary the quantities in proportion to how many green tomatoes you have on hand.
-If you have 1 kg of tomatoes, then halve all the other ingredients accordingly.
+This recipe makes about 3 kilograms (6 pounds 10 ounces); vary the quantities in proportion to how many green tomatoes you have on hand.
+If you have 1 kilogram of tomatoes, then halve all the other ingredients accordingly.

 - 2 teaspoons salt

 - 1 clove garlic, crushed

 - Coarsely shred the tomatoes and onions in a food mixer.
 Ensure that the ingredients are coarsely shredded and not finely chopped.

 - Put the coarsely shredded tomatoes and onions into a large saucepan or preserving pan with half the recipe's vinegar (200 mls/7 fl oz.).

 - Cover the saucepan, and simmer for about 30 min.